exec : Java Glossary

 Runtime.getRuntime().exec( "myprog.exe" );

-It is also best to fully qualify executable names so that the system executable search path is irrelevant, and so you don’t pick up some stray program off the path with the same name.
+It is also best to fully qualify executable names so that the system executable search path is irrelevant and so you don’t pick up some stray program off the path with the same name.

-Command Interpreter Threads to Tend the Child
+Overloaded exec Threads to Tend the Child

-Simplifications Spawning java.exe
+Command Interpreter Spawning java.exe

-Spawning A Browser Spawning javac.exe
+Simplifications Spawning javac.exe

 Unix Desktop Spawning

-Process Communication Learning More
+Communicating With The Spawned Process Learning More

 Applets Links